 As creators, we all have a gift and the best thing we can do with that gift is to nurture it, water it and help it thrive.
 But in an age of distraction, this feels fairly impossible.

 Even for those of us who remember a time before the internet and smartphones, why is it such a struggle to make time to do deep, incisive, creative work?
 When you embrace the idea of time affluence, incredible things happen.

 It is the idea that you have enough time to create, enough time to be with yourself and enough time to do deep work that is both meaningful and abundant.
 Let’s explore how we can do this.

 - Start with something very very easy.
 That’s the first step.
 For example, a mindfulness meditation practice.
-I started meditating for just 1 minute a day every day back in April.
+I started meditating for just 1 minute a day every day back in April 2021.
 It’s how I start my day.
 And now, I incorporate multiple 1-minute sessions throughout my day.
-Today, June 18th, I officially completed 60 days of daily meditation using the app, Insight Timer.
+On June 18th, I officially completed 60 days of daily meditation using the app, Insight Timer.

 - Do not fill your day with too many tasks.
 When you do this, you are always in responsive mode instead of creative mode.
 Any wonder that you are unable to focus?

 As you move deeper and deeper into this act of creating, you will learn to gently let go of external validation and focus on the abundant joy that comes from creative and intentional affluence.

 Create with the Intent to Serve

 Over the last two months, I have been gently thinking about moving away from appearing on video, unless absolutely necessary.
 In my personal opinion (and especially for women), video tends to distract from the message that we need to convey.
 That’s the other reason I could never get comfortable with doing Instagram Reels, even though every Instagram marketing coach will recommend it as a way to get more visibility and reach.